 Just like Chase Ultimate Rewards and American Express Membership Rewards, Citi ThankYou points can be redeemed for travel or on gift cards through the Citi Travel Portal.
-But the real path where Citi points shine is by transferring them to one of 18 airline transfer partners – including some options you won’t find with other points currencies.
+But the real path where Citi points shine is by transferring them to one of 18 airline transfer partners – including some options you won't find with other points programs.

 Read on for everything you need to know, and the best ways to use Citi ThankYou points.

 Click Here to learn more about the Citi Premier Card.

 Citi's Transfer Partners

 Citi ThankYou points are widely regarded as playing the fourth fiddle behind the likes of Chase Ultimate Rewards, Amex Membership Rewards, and even Capital One Venture Miles.
 But that doesn't mean you can't find value in the program – far from it.

 There’s plenty of overlap between these programs with transfer partners like Emirates, Cathay Pacific’s AsiaMiles, Virgin Atlantic, Air France/KLM Flying Blue, and Singapore Airlines.
 But beyond that, Citi has some niche options that you won't find from other credit card programs.